 Cactus devotees and managers of cactus gardens may shudder when they see the cactus longhorn beetle.
-Do cactus longhorn beetles hurt cactus?
+Do cactus longhorn beetles hurt cacti?
 The adult is not the destroyer of the plants, but rather its progeny.
-The insect’s favorite plants are those that are not densely spined but also haunt Chollaand Prickly Pears.
+The insect’s favorite plants are those that are not densely spined but also haunt Cholla and Prickly Pears.
 If you see holes in the plant filled with a black substance, you may well have longhorn larvae inside your cactus.

 The cactus longhorn beetle has a hunched stance and elongated, almost horsy head.
-At an inch long or more, with shiny, black fused wings and huge antennae, cactus longhorn beetles look like they can do some damage.
-And they do, but not as much as their larvae.
+At an inch (2.5 cm.) long or more, with shiny, black fused wings and huge antennae, cactus longhorn beetles look like they can do some damage, and they do, but not as much as their larvae.

 In rare or valuable cactus specimens, a regimen of vigilance and control of cactus longhorn beetles is necessary to protect the plants.
-You can spot longhorn beetles on cactus in summer, in the early morning and at sunset.
+You can spot longhorn beetles on cacti in summer, in the early morning, and at sunset.